Newsroom - couple with baby

 • Talking, usually between 12 and 18 months old

-Cerebral palsy unfortunately can’t be cured but it can be managed with the right care, therapy, aids and specialist equipment.
+While cerebral palsy unfortunately cannot be cured, it can be managed with the right care, therapy, aids and specialist equipment.
+The types of treatment that can help cerebral palsy symptoms include:

 • Physiotherapy